MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-csp-ref-operations.md

 This article contains details about registration operations.
 You can use these operations to:

-- Manage tenant registrations
+- Manage tenant registrations.
-- Manage tenant usage tracking
+- Manage tenant usage tracking.

 ## Add tenant to registration